HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_using_each_cmp.png",
-  caption="10 most popular consent management platform.", description="Bar chart showing the percentage of pages using the 10 most popular third-party libraries for providing consent management.
+  caption="10 most popular consent management platforms.", description="Bar chart showing the percentage of pages using the 10 most popular third-party libraries for providing consent management.
 CookieYes is used on 1.65% of desktop sites and 1.70% of mobile sites, Osano on 1.64% and 1.59% respectively, OneTrust on 0.90% and 0.73%, Cookiebot on 0.74% and 0.64%, AdRoll CMP System on 0.50% and 0.36%, iubenda on 0.34% and 0.35%, Quantcast Choice on 0.37% and 0.34%, Didomi on 0.29% and 0.24%, Usercentrics on 0.18% and 0.19%, and finally HubSpot Cookie Policy Banner on 0.26% and 0.17%.
 ",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=619927070&format=interactive",